XO Tour Llif3: Composition

-"XO Tour Llif3" is an emo rap song composed in common time (4/4 time) with a length of three minutes two seconds and written in B minor with a tempo of 155 beats per minute with a common chord progression of Gmaj7—Em—Gmaj7—Bm—A. The song is inspired by Lil Uzi Vert's relationship with Brittany Byrd and the couple's eventual break-up in June 2016.
+"XO Tour Llif3" is an emo rap song composed in common time (4/4 time) with a length of three minutes two seconds and written in B minor with a tempo of 155 beats per minute with a common chord progression of Gmaj7—Em—Bm—A. The song is inspired by Lil Uzi Vert's relationship with Brittany Byrd and the couple's eventual break-up in June 2016.
 The themes of the song focus around substance abuse, quoting Xanax and prescription drug abuse as a way to relieve heartbreak.
 Lil Uzi Vert references money numerous times on the track with one line stating "all my friends are dead" citing the use of deceased presidents on banknotes.

 TM88 produced "XO Tour Llif3" on FL Studio.
-XO Tour Llif3 was originally a collaboration with another producer, J.W Lucas.
+The song's instrumental was created by remixing a beat he had produced three years earlier in collaboration with JW Lucas.
 TM88 sped up the original beat and chopped the intro and the first verse before using the FL Studio plugin Gross Beat to manipulate the volume and the time of the instrumental.